 In ecclesiastical documents on sacred music written during the twentieth century, the importance of establishing institutions for the teaching of chant and sacred music is clearly emphasized.
 We see this already in 1903 in Pius X's motu proprio on sacred music Tra le Sollecitudini: "let efforts be made to support and promote, in the best way possible, the higher schools of sacred music where these already exist, and to help in founding them where they do not.
-It is of the utmost importance that the Church herself provides for the instruction of her choirmasters, organists, and singers, according to the true principles of sacred art."
-To address the specific need for proper musical instruction of boys for singing, Pius XI in 1928 wrote in Divini cultus:
+It is of the utmost importance that the Church herself provides for the instruction of her choirmasters, organists, and singers, according to the true principles of sacred art."27 To address the specific need for proper musical instruction of boys for singing, Pius XI in 1928 wrote in Divini cultus:

-&lt;sup>26 Theodore Marier, "The Schola Cantorum and the Parish School," in W. J. Leonard, S.J. (ed.), Liturgy for the People: Essays in Honor of Gerard Ellard, SJ (Milwaukee: Bruce Publishing, 1963), 111-112.
+26 Theodore Marier, "The Schola Cantorum and the Parish School," in W. J. Leonard, S.J. (ed.), Liturgy for the People: Essays in Honor of Gerard Ellard, SJ (Milwaukee: Bruce Publishing, 1963), 111-112.

 Choir-schools for boys should be established not only for the greater churches and cathedrals, but also for smaller parish churches.
 The boys should be taught by the choirmaster to sing properly, so that, in accordance with the ancient custom of the Church, they may sing in the choir with the men, especially as in polyphonic music the highest part, the cantus, ought to be sung by boys.
-Choir-boys, especially in the sixteenth century, have given us masters of polyphony: first and foremost among them, the great Palestrina.
+Choir-boys, especially in the sixteenth century, have given us masters of polyphony: first and foremost among them, the great Palestrina.28

-The Constitution on the Sacred Liturgy in 1963 also affirmed the training of singers by stating "it is desirable also to found higher institutes of sacred music whenever this can be done, and composers and singers, especially boys, must also be given a genuine liturgical training."29 music, especially Gregorian chant.
-Marier noted in his essay "The Schola Cantorum and the and preparation.
+The Constitution on the Sacred Liturgy in 1963 also affirmed the training of singers by stating "it is desirable also to found higher institutes of sacred music whenever this can be done, and composers and singers, especially boys, must also be given a genuine liturgical training."
+29 Marier saw the establishment of the choir school as a solution to the issue of quality in Church music, especially Gregorian chant.
+Marier noted in his essay "The Schola Cantorum and the Parish School" that the problem was not the chant itself, but rather the lack of adequate teaching and preparation.
+30